If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Accountability is another hallmark of successful coaching engagements and contracting plays a vital role in enhancing it and commitment from all involved parties.
 By explicitly outlining the objectives and milestones to be achieved, as well as the measures for evaluating progress, the coaching contract holds both the client and the coach accountable for their respective roles in the process.
 This shared accountability also adds an extra layer of ownership and increases the likelihood of achieving meaningful outcomes.

 So, if you are a new coach entering the profession or a professional looking to make the switch to working as a coach upon completing accredited coach training, it is vital to be mindful that all coaching engagements have a beginning, middle and end.
-Contracting at the beginning and throughout a coaching assignment lays the groundwork for a successful coaching relationship.
+Contracting at the beginning and re-contracting throughout a coaching assignment lays the groundwork for a successful coaching relationship.
 It protects both the coach and the coachee and goes a long way to ensuring that the coach, coachee and their sponsor are getting the optimum out of their coaching journey from the very outset.

 Interview

-5th December 2024 by Lee Robertson
+20th January 2026 by Lee Robertson